The Solstice Lady

 Iceland- Jólaköttur (The Christmas Cat)

 The Ogress, Grýla, has an enormous black cat which also creeps down into the world from the mountains during the Yule season.
-The Jólaköttur is a massive black cat who stalks the land to eat anyone who has not received new clothes for Christmas/ Yule.
+The Jólaköttur stalks the land to eat anyone who has not received new clothes for Christmas/ Yule.
 (In kinder versions of the myth, the cat eats the food of those who have not received clothing)

 Some claim the Yule Cat is an ancient myth but the Yule cat appears in written accounts in the 19th century.
 It is thought that the legend came about as a means of motivating textile workers.
 It was tradition for textile workers to be gifted with new clothes as a bonus for completing, before Christmas arrived, the processing of the wool that was gathered in the autumn.
 Lazy workers who were unable to make the deadline would not receive new clothes therefore would be in danger from the Jólaköttur.